 The other half of Mother's Day spending includes purchases of gift cards, clothing, flowers, personal services, housewares, books, and greeting cards.

 The challenge for Fayetteville area retailers, however, is keeping a significant share of these Mother's Day dollars in local cash registers and out of the coffers of online sellers and department stores.
 Right now, according to the NRF, those two retail channels will gobble up almost 68% of all spending.

-To compete for a share of record-high Mother's Day spending this year, local business owners will need to advertise.
-By most key marketing metrics, the best way to reach holiday shoppers is by advertising on Fayetteville radio.
+To earn a larger share of Mother's Day spending, local small business owners will need to advertise to convince Fayetteville consumers of the benefits of buying from local companies.
+By almost every marketing metric, the best way to advertise is on Fayetteville radio.